Nbash0727/OV7670_VGADISPLAY-FPG/README.md

 Created by: Nathan Ash

 Project Goal:<br/>
-The goal of ths project was to implement a functional camera feed using a NANDLAND FPGA board and an OV7670 camera with VGA output.
-Due to hardware limitations there were only 10 usable PMODs on the NANDLAND board and the camera had 18 usable pins, so the design required creative workarounds.
+The goal of this project was to implement a functional camera feed using a NANDLAND FPGA board and an OV7670 camera with VGA output.
+Due to hardware limitations, there were only 10 usable PMODs on the NANDLAND board and the camera had 18 usable pins, so the design required creative workarounds.

 Project Workarounds:<br/>
-To make sure the feed could still be processed with limited IO the SCCB interface had to be configured.
-The camera output was configured to greyscale to reduce data width from 8 bits to 4 bits, enabling partial transmission.
-Even though this workaround allowed limited data to be transmitted there was still not enough IOs available.
-To account for this the synthesis was broken into two parts, the first being the SCCB configuration and the second being the actual feed.
+To make sure the feed could still be processed with limited I/O the SCCB interface had to be configured.
+The camera output was configured to grayscale to reduce data width from 8 bits to 4 bits, enabling partial transmission.
+Even though this workaround allowed limited data to be transmitted there still weren't enough I/Os available.
+To account for this, the synthesis was broken into two parts, the first being the SCCB configuration and the second being the actual feed.

 Project Result:<br/>
 After resolving synchronization issues, the final output was a 32×32 greyscale display.
 Functionality was validated by occluding and revealing the camera lens, confirming dynamic pixel response to light changes.